-- i) receiving, reading and have opportunities to discuss the Child Protection Policy. - ii) receiving, reading, have opportunities to discuss and signing the Child Protection Code of Conduct within 7 days of receiving it. - iii) receiving, reading and have opportunities to discuss The KCCS Guidelines for Teaching and Protecting Children and Young People.
-This document will be used several times in later staff training. - iv) being informed about the compulsory attendance at the annual Child Protection Training session (and follow up sessions) led by the Principal.
+- i) Receiving, reading and being inducted by the Principal regarding the Child Protection Policy. - ii) Receiving, reading, have opportunities to discuss with the Principal and signing the Child Protection Code of Conduct within 7 days of receiving it. - iii) Receiving, reading and having opportunities to discuss 'The KCCS Guidelines for Teaching and Protecting Children and Young People' (see Appendix 6). - iv) Being informed about the compulsory attendance at the annual Child Protection Training session (and follow up sessions) led by the Principal(or delegate) and signing the KCCS Child Protection Code of Conduct (see Appendix 1a and 1b).